ElangoSubramani/AWS_Website_Hosting/README.md

 ![Alt text](image-2.png)

-4. Name the bucket as per the naming convention and Unmark the bloc all public Access
+4. Name the bucket as per the naming convention and Unmark the block all public Access

 ![Alt text](image-3.png)

-5. Now click create  Bucket don't change any other configurations
+5. Now click create bucket don't change any other configurations

 ![Alt text](image-4.png)